 The focus of MC2 High School is to differentiate instruction based on the abilities, learning styles, and interests of students, using technology to instruct, support, assess, engage, motivate, and re-connect students to their learning experiences.
-Our program has an emphasis on rigorous skill development including English, math, science, social studies, and health.
+Our program has an emphasis on rigorous skill development including English, math, science, and social studies.

 Currently, each state has a separate set of education standards which are lists of skills that students are expected to do by the time they complete each grade.
 However, in response to concerns about American student achievement and just how prepared students are for college and careers, a nationwide set of standards has been developed for students intended to increase the challenge in our classrooms and develop students who are better trained for college and career.

 Seeds of Health has begun implementing the Common Core standards and we are confident that by adding these new standards we will be providing more opportunities for students to learn and perform at the highest levels possible.

 Seeds of Health programs have always been committed to helping students achieve the highest levels of literacy as they learn to read, write, speak and listen effectively.
 Building upon that tradition, we have focused our literacy lens on “disciplinary literacy.”
 Teachers in all subject areas—or disciplines—are striving to make sure that our students understand the literacy practices unique to their content areas.
 At Seeds of Health, all teachers are reading teachers and all teachers are writing teachers.
 It is our belief that students should read and write in every classroom every day.

 Response to Intervention (RtI)

 Parents want to see their child excel, and it can be very frustrating if a child falls behind in reading, math, writing, or other subjects, or if the child has difficulty getting along with others or making appropriate choices.